slowjams/CLR-via-C-/zReworks/z14_Rework-Chars, String.md

    }
 }
 ```
-When you compile and run this code where “en-US” is the thread’s current culture, it displays the following output (your date may be different, of course):
+When you compile and run this code where "en-US" is the thread's current culture, it displays the following output (your date may be different, of course):

 ```
 Jeff <B>123</B> September 1
 ```

 Let's look inside the AppendFormat method to see exactly how it works.
 The following pseudocode shows how AppendFormat works:

 ```C#
 public StringBuilder AppendFormat(IFormatProvider formatProvider, String format, params Object[] args) {
    // If an IFormatProvider was passed, find out